jonnonz1/nz-statute-book/acts/public/2008/public-transport-management-act-2008.md

 ## Part 2 — Regulation of public transport

-### 6 Application of certain provisions of Local Government Act 2002 to ARTA
+### 6 Application of certain provisions of Local Government Act 2002 to Auckland Transport
-For the purposes of this Act, sections 76 to 83A, 87, and 89 of the Local Government Act 2002 apply, with any necessary modifications, to ARTA as if it were a local authority.
+For the purposes of this Act, sections 76 to 83A, 87, and 89 of the Local Government Act 2002 apply, with any necessary modifications, to Auckland Transport as if it were a local authority.

 ### Subpart 1 — Regional public transport plan